juriice/neunetoy/README.md

 ## How-to run this code
 If you are not already doing Rust, first is to get familiar with it and at least install Rust [tool-chain](https://doc.rust-lang.org/book/ch01-00-getting-started.html).

-Then, clone the code:
+Clone the code:
 ```bash
 git clone https://github.com/juriice/neunetoy.git
 cd neunetoy
 ```

-Then, run the given examples:
+Run the given examples:
 ```bash
 time cargo run --release
 ```

-Then, to sense the need for processor power or clever (or non clever) code optimizations technics do the next exercise and compare the execution time with the previous run:
+To sense the need for processor power and clever (or non clever) code optimizations technics do the next exercise and compare the execution time with the previous run:
 ```bash
 time cargo run